yhsmedia/preschool/pages/cc_lessons/cc_review_instructions.md

 ### Take Home Paper
 You will be provided with a take home paper.
 This is the coloring sheet that the kids take home.
 But it also contains information you'll need as a teacher.
 * On the cover.
 The cover has the name of the quarter and the week number.
 At the top of the page you'll see the name of the quarter.
 You'll need these to look up the lesson on this web page.
+[Sunday School Lessons Index Page](preschool/pages/ss_lessons/index.html)